Leafwing-Studios/fop-rules/docs/character-options/classes/trickster.md

 At level 3, you learn to vanish into thin air, becoming invisible for a brief period of time.
 Whenever you use the Hide minor action, you may become invisible until the start of your next turn.
 The invisibility breaks immediately after making an attack.

 If you choose, you may decide to apply this invisibility to only the parts of your body and objects that you are wearing or carrying of your choice.
-You have advantage on all Agility (Trickery) skill checks to conceal items if you use this feature to make the item invisible.
+Doing so prevents you from gaining the invisible status (or any of its benefits), but you have advantage on all Agility (Trickery) skill checks to conceal items if you use this feature to make the item invisible.

 ## Double or Nothing